 Jason Thielke, Untitled

-Jason Thielke navigates the astoundingly complex dynamics of human nature, mixing a hard linear style with soft and fluid emotion.
+Jason Thielke’s beautiful imagery navigates the astoundingly complex dynamics of human nature, mixing a hard linear style with soft and fluid emotion.
 As he puts it, the works explore the “conflict between one’s ability to implement self-control and compulsion to manipulate and constantly self-gratify.”
-The work is made up of lines and planes, of architectural elements, but the lines are now diverse in their weight and thickness — not all are heavy and black, some are thin and fine, others fat and velvety.
+The pieces, with their wildly intersecting lines, cosmic-like points of color and seductive subjects, convey this exceedingly well, drawing out many of those emotions in the viewer themselves.
+The work is still made up of lines and planes, of architectural elements, but the lines are now diverse in their weight and thickness — not all are heavy and black, some are thin and fine, others fat and velvety.
+And while Thielke?s previous work explored the combination of swirling curvilinear lines versus harsh, straight edges, here the effect is more like patterns that whisper Gustav Klimt, minus the eroticism, gold leaf, and Freudian psychoanalysis.
+Lines that are less sterile and more infused with an admiration and respect for the strong, powerful female form.

 Annie Scaglione, Ballpark Bites